The shout drew Michael Fiaschetti's attention to the figure silhouetted in the dim gray light passing through the hotel window.1

 Police later said three of the prisoners made admissions concerning the Caiozzo murder.
 Details of the prisoner statements were not released.
 All seven men were locked up in the Tombs Prison.52

-Back in Monmouth County, Detective Jacob B. Rue learned of Fontano’s confession and of his accusations against the Good Killers gang.
-Rue reportedly made out a complaint against Fontano, Magaddino, Bonventre, Puma, Lombardi and Galante.
+Back in Monmouth County, Detective Jacob B. Rue learned of Fontana's confession and of his accusations against the Good Killers gang.
+Rue reportedly made out a complaint against Fontana, Magaddino, Bonventre, Puma, Lombardi and Galante.
 Curiously, he omitted DiGregorio from the complaint.
-Justice of the Peace Edward W. Wise reviewed Rue’s paperwork and reportedly issued a warrant for the arrest of the named men.53
+Justice of the Peace Edward W. Wise reviewed Rue's paperwork and reportedly issued a warrant for the arrest of the named men.53